CCAT: Optical Responsivity, Noise, and Readout Optimization of KIDs for Prime-Cam: Method, Data, and Results

 \section{Method, Data, and Results}

-We characterize detector responsivity and noise levels over a range of three operating conditions: the readout power (RF attenuation), the frequency placement of the readout tone relative to each detector’s resonance, and the optical power incident on the detectors.
+We characterize detector responsivity and noise over a range of three operating conditions: the readout power (RF attenuation), the frequency placement of the readout tone relative to each detector’s resonance, and the optical power incident on the detectors.

-In the first set of measurements, we adjusted the cold load temperature to vary the optical loading and measured the KID resonant frequencies along with timestreams at each setting.
-In the second, we changed the cold load temperature in small increments while fixing the readout tone frequency.
-By examining the detector responsivity and noise as a function of tone position offset, we assess the potential impact of atmospheric loading drifts on detector calibration and performance under fixed tone readout.
-Finally, we varied the readout power to determine bifurcation points at high powers and to quantify noise levels at smaller, suboptimal powers.
+In the first set of measurements, we adjust the cold load temperature to vary the optical loading on the detectors and measure forward transmission (S21) sweeps for KID resonant frequencies, phase response, and timestreams at each setting.
+Next, we change the cold load temperature in small increments while fixing the readout tone frequency.
+This second measurement is used to examine detector responsivity and noise as a function of tone position offset to assess the potential impact of atmospheric loading drifts on detector calibration and performance under fixed tone readout.
+Finally, we vary the readout power to determine bifurcation points at high powers and to quantify noise levels at smaller, suboptimal powers.